-Certificate of Higher Education in Families and Childhood Studies - following successful completion of 120 credits at Level 4.
+Certificate of HE in Education and Childhood Studies - following successful completion of 120 credits at Level 4.

-Diploma of Higher Education in Families and Childhood Studies - following successful completion of level 4 and 120 credits at Level 5;
+Diploma of HE in Education and Childhood Studies - following successful completion of level 4 and 120 credits at Level 5;

-BA Families and Childhood Studies (Ordinary Degree) - following the successful completion of any further 60 credits at Level 6 giving a total of 300 credits overall.
+BA Education and Childhood Studies (Ordinary Degree) - following the successful completion of any further 60 credits at Level 6 giving a total of 300 credits overall.